hashicorp/consul/website/source/docs/platform/k8s/mesh-gateways.html.md

           "primary_datacenter": "dc1"
         }
     ```
-1. Connect injection and central config must be enabled.
+1. If using Kubernetes, Connect injection must be enabled.
 This can be set via the helm chart:

     ```yaml
     connectInject:
       enabled: true
+    ```
+1. gRPC must be enabled.
+This can be set via the helm chart:

+    ```yaml
+    client:
+      grpc: true
+    ```
+1. If setting a global default [gateway mode](/docs/connect/mesh_gateway.html#modes-of-operation),
+   central config must be enabled for all agents so that they actually use the default mode.
+   This can be set via the helm chart:

+    ```yaml
+    connectInject:
       centralConfig:
        enabled: true
     ```

 ## Guide to Using Mesh Gateways To Connect Two Kubernetes Clusters